Research Protections Policies

 *Protocols must be reviewed by the IRB.

 For information or questions, please contact the appropriate office based on your University affiliation.
-Investigators from all University colleges and campuses except for the College of Medicine and the Pennsylvania College of Technology should contact the Quality Management program in the Office for Research Protections at firstname.lastname@example.org.
+Investigators from all University colleges and campuses except for the College of Medicine and the Pennsylvania College of Technology should contact the Quality Assurance program in the Office for Research Protections at firstname.lastname@example.org.
 Investigators from the College of Medicine and Penn State Health and its components should contact Research Quality Assurance at email@example.com.

 Title VIII of the Food and Drug Administration Amendments Act of 2007 (FDAAA) (PL 110-85): Expanded Clinical Trial Registry Data Bank